akupila/node-podcast-parser/README.md

 - episode image
 - etc

+Episode categories are included as an empty array if the podcast doesn't contain any categories.

 ### Generic RSS feeds

 This module is specifically aimed at parsing RSS feeds and doesn't cater for more generic feeds from blogs etc.